 At level 4-4, the writer decides what information to use from accumulated files and research, reconciling contradictions in the material gathered whenever possible.
-An editor at level 4-4 analyzes manuscripts or other written products for clarity, making sure the conclusions reached are consistent with the facts presented.
+An editor analyzes manuscripts or other written products for clarity making sure the conclusions reached are consistent with the facts presented.
 The editor recommends major revisions, changes in coverage, or complete reorganizations of manuscripts when necessary.
 The writer or editor interviews subject-matter experts when the information needed is unavailable or is unverifiable through other research methods.

-The appellant evaluates the information requirements and specific interests of a variety of [the large organization's] readers in order to tailor the material [the appellant] writes or edits to meet their needs, interests, and desires.
-[The appellant's] requires originality in adjusting stylistic and logical approaches, refining research methods, and selecting appropriate information to present.
+Based on the Command's goals, objectives, and approval, the appellant evaluates the information requirements and specific interests of a variety of audiences in order to tailor the material so that it is clear and sufficient to meet the audiences' needs and interests.
+The work requires originality in adjusting stylistic and logical approaches, refining research methods, and selecting appropriate information to present.
 The appellant determines sources for information and subject-matter interviews.
-Through contacts with subject-matter experts and Internet research, [the appellant] reconciles any contradictions or errors found in the materials gathered or submitted and edits any written contributions from other sources.
-The appellant must develop written products to present the [the large organization], Army, and Defense story effectively and convincingly.
-Articles written or edited frequently explain advanced [large organization] weapon system technologies and their impact on warfare and involve considerable research.
+[The appellant] reconciles any contradictions or errors found in the materials gathered or submitted and edits any written contributions from other sources.
+The appellant must develop written products to present [the large organization] information clearly and concisely.
 The appellant's position fully meets level 4-4.